Underwriting Syndicate Activities

 Firm-commitment issuer-to-syndicate settlementclosing date (typically T+1 or T+2 after pricing)

-• Selling group members are NOT syndicate members.
-If a dealer had unsold shares revert to the lead manager, that dealer is in the selling group; it signed the Selected Dealers' Agreement, not the AAU.
+• Selling group members are NOT syndicate members; unsold shares revert to the lead manager, and members sign the Selected Dealers' Agreement, not the AAU.

 • AAU liability is several, NOT joint.
-One underwriter's failure does not automatically put the others on the hook; "stepping up" is a contractual AAU term, not a rule of law.
+One underwriter's failure does not put the others on the hook; "stepping up" is a contractual term, not a rule of law.

 • Firm commitment does NOT mean the underwriter warehouses securities pre-offering.
-The risk window is between pricing and closing; the shares are usually pre-sold to investors by then.
+The risk window is between pricing and closing; shares are usually pre-sold by then.

 • A standby commitment is NOT best efforts.
-The standby underwriter has a firm obligation to take unsubscribed shares, and it backstops a rights offering, not a general public offering.
+The standby underwriter has a firm obligation to take unsubscribed shares, backstopping a rights offering, not a general public offering.

 • AON is binary (fully placed or cancelled).
 Mini-max has a sliding success range above the minimum; a partial-success AON scenario is a trap answer.

 • 180 days is convention, not a regulatory minimum.
-The lock-up cliff is the EXPIRATION date (when insiders can first sell), and a waiver is a discretionary early release, not the cliff.
+The lock-up cliff is the EXPIRATION date; a waiver is a discretionary early release, not the cliff, and generally requires public notice.

-• The actively-traded exception is a distribution-participant carve-out only, and it needs BOTH thresholds (AND, not OR).
-Issuers and selling shareholders are restricted regardless of liquidity.
+• The actively-traded exception is a distribution-participant carve-out only, needing BOTH thresholds (AND, not OR).
+Issuers and selling shareholders stay restricted regardless of liquidity.

 • The selling-agreement disclosure is INSIDE the dealer agreements, not to the public investor; a dealer cannot rely on the prospectus to learn its own concession.